You Don't Need to Understand AI. You Need a System for It.

 Depth Over Breadth

-Here is one of the most counterintuitive findings from BCG's research: AI leaders focus on an average of 3.5 use cases.
+Here is one of the most counterintuitive findings from BCG's January 2025 AI Radar report, based on 1,803 C-suite executives across 19 markets: AI leaders focus on an average of 3.5 use cases.
 Laggards spread across 6.1.

 Read that again.
 The companies getting the most value from AI are doing less with it, not more.
 They pick three or four high-impact workflows, build real systems around them, and go deep.
 The companies getting nothing?
 They are trying AI in everything, mastering nothing, and wondering why it does not stick.